deryacortuk/Penetration-Testing-Tutorial/insecure-deserialization.md

+In a PHP application, look for unserialize(), and in a Java application, look for readObject().
+In Python and Ruby applications, look for the functions pickle.loads() and Marshall.load(), respectively.

 Automating the Exploitation by Using Ysoserial Ysoserial (https://github.com/frohoff/ysoserial/) is a tool that you can use to generate payloads that exploit Java insecure deserialization bugs, saving you